-Game theory: formulation of two person zero sum games, solving two person zero sum games, games with mixed strategies, graphical solution procedure, linear programming solution of games.
+Game Theory: Basic concept, Formulation and solution of two-person zero-sum games, Games with mixed strategies, Linear programming method of solving a game.

-[2]: Chapter 14.
+Week 1: Linear programming problem: Standard, Canonical and matrix forms, Graphical solution.
+[1] Chapter 1 (Section 1.1).

+[2] Chapter 1 (Sections 1.1 to 1.4 and 1.6).

+Weeks 2 and 3: Convex and polyhedral sets, Hyperplanes, Extreme points; Basic solutions, Basic feasible solutions; Reduction of any feasible solution to a basic feasible solution; Correspondence between basic feasible solutions and extreme points.

+[2] Chapter 2 (Sections 2.16, 2.19 and 2.20), and Chapter 3 (Sections 3.4 and 3.10).

-- Week 1: Linear programming problem: Standard, Canonical and matrix forms, Graphical solution.
-[1] Chapter 1 (Section 1.1). - Weeks 2:, Basic feasible solutions; Reduction of any feasible solution to a basic feasible solution; Correspondence between basic feasible solutions and extreme points. - [1] Chapter 3 (Section 3.2). - Week 3 and 4: Simplex Method: Optimal solution, Termination criteria for optimal solution of the linear programming problem, Unique and alternate optimal solutions, Unboundedness. - [1] Chapter 3 (Sections 3.3 and 3.6). - Weeks 5 and 6: Simplex algorithm and its tableau format.
-[1] Chapter 3 (Sections 3.7 and 3.8).
+Week 4: Simplex Method: Optimal solution, Termination criteria for optimal solution of the linear programming problem, Unique and alternate optimal solutions, Unboundedness.

+Weeks 5 and 6: Simplex algorithm and its tableau format.
-Weeks 7 and 8: Artificial variables, Two-phase method, Big-M method.
-[1] Chapter 4 (Sections 4.1 to 4.3).

-Weeks 9 and 10: Motivation and formulation of dual problem; Primaldual relationships.
-[1] Chapter 6 (Section 6.1 and 6.2, up to Example 6.4).
+- Weeks 7 and 8: Artificial variables, Two-phase method, Big-M method. - [1] Chapter 4 (Sections 4.1 to 4.3). - Weeks 9 and 10: Motivation and formulation of dual problem; Primal-dual relationships. - [1] Chapter 6 (Section 6.1 and 6.2, up to Example 6.4).